robertguetzkow/ets5-password-recovery/README.md

 </Area>
 ```

 As the observations strongly hinted at the use of an insecure approach, possibly due to the use of a hard-coded cryptographic key, it was necessary to investigate how the attribute values were modified.
 The intention was to identify a potential security flaw, which could then be reported to the vendor and have it fixed, improving the security for all users.
 Assessing whether the implementation provides adequate confidentiality meant the ETS5 had to be reverse engineered.

 Since the ETS5 is based on the .NET framework, which was immediately apparent from the DLLs used, decompiling could be easily accomplished through [ILSpy](https://github.com/icsharpcode/ILSpy).
 The binary had been obfuscated with Dotfuscator, presumably to make reverse engineering efforts more difficult.
 However, class and function names were surprisingly left mostly intact.
 Hence, the chosen approach was to search for classes and functions which seemed related to processing the XML files, encryption, decryption, obfuscation, deobfuscation, keys or passwords.
 This led to the discovery of `Knx.Ets.ObjectModel.Import.PasswordDescrambler.Scramble` and `Knx.Ets.ObjectModel.Import.Encryption.EncryptString`, that are called on the obfuscated values of attributes stored in the XML files.
 There was no key material being passed into the functions, it only used constant values to derive a key which was then utilized to encrypt / decrypt the attributes using AES-128 in CBC mode.
 It was apparent that a hard-coded cryptographic key was used.
 The Dotfuscator changed the control flow and inserted superfluous operations, but the calls to the functions from the .NET framework could not be hidden.
 Thus, it was possible to write a specification for the (de-)obfuscation at this stage for a semi-clean-room approach.
 The only missing part was the string used in the key derivation that had been obscured by dotfuscator.
 [De4dot](https://github.com/de4dot/de4dot) was chosen to reverse the string obfuscation, which revealed the `ETS5Password` password.
 The IV was already readable prior to applying De4dot as it had been defined as a byte sequence.
 Due to personal curiosity, it was discovered that those were not random bytes, but actually the ASCII / UTF-8 byte representation of the string `Ivan Medvedev`.

-Since the design flaw poses a risk to KNX installations, the issue had to be reported to the KNX Association.
+As the design flaw poses a risk to KNX installations, the issue had to be reported to the KNX Association.
 A proof of concept implementation was needed to ensure that the issue could be demonstrated, if asked for.
 To avoid any copyright violations, the proof of concept was implemented based on the specification that had been noted.
 This was done to avoid any reuse of code from the original software.
 The application of Dotfuscator also made sure that the original and even unobfuscated code were unusable for a clean implementation anyway, which ensured that even unintentional copying of the original was unlikely.

 For details on the coordinated disclosure following the development of the proof of concept, see the section [Coordinated Vulnerability Disclosure](#coordinated-vulnerability-disclosure).